-- 4. Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.
-Randomly select 5 deposit sites (or all deposit sites if less than 5). - Results: No exceptions were noted as a result for the above listed procedures. - 5.
+- 4. Obtain a listing of deposit sites for the fiscal period where deposits for cash / checks / money orders (cash) are prepared and management's representation that the listing is complete.
+Randomly select 5 deposit sites (or all deposit sites if less than 5). - 5.
 For each deposit site selected, obtain a listing of collection locations and management's representation that the listing is complete.
-Randomly select one collection location for each deposit site (i.e., 5 collection locations for 5 deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if no written policies or procedures, inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that: - a) Employees responsible for cash collections do not share cash drawers/registers. - Results: No exceptions were noted as a result for the above listed procedures. - b) Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g., pre-numbered receipts) to the deposit. - Results: No exceptions were noted as a result for the above listed procedures. - c) Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit. - Results: No exceptions were noted as a result for the above listed procedures. - d) The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions, are not responsible for collecting cash, unless another employee/official verifies the reconciliation. - Results: No exceptions were noted as a result for the above listed procedures. - 6.
+Randomly select one collection location for each deposit site (i.e., 5 collection locations for 5 deposit sites), obtain and inspect written policies and procedures relating to employee job duties (if no written policies or procedures, inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that: - a.
+Employees responsible for cash collections do not share cash drawers / registers. - Results: No exceptions were noted as a result for the above listed procedures.

+- b.
+Each employee responsible for collecting cash is not responsible for preparing / making bank deposits, unless another employee / official is responsible for reconciling collection documentation (e.g., pre-numbered receipts) to the deposit. - Results: One employee responsible for collecting cash is also responsible for preparing / making bank deposits. - c.
+Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee / official is responsible for reconciling ledger postings to each other and to the deposit. - Results: One employee responsible for collecting cash is also responsible for posting collection entries to the general ledger. - d.
+The employee(s) responsible for reconciling cash collections to the general ledger and / or subsidiary ledgers, by revenue source and / or agency fund additions, are not responsible for collecting cash, unless another employee / official verifies the reconciliation. - Results: One employee responsible for collecting cash is also responsible for reconciling cash collections to the general ledger. - 6.
 Obtain from management a copy of the bond or insurance policy for theft covering all employees who have access to cash.
-Observe the bond or insurance policy for theft was enforced during the fiscal period. - Results: No exceptions were noted as a result for the above listed procedures.

-- 7. Randomly select two deposit dates for each of the 5 bank accounts selected for procedure #3 under "Bank Reconciliations" above (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day).
-Alternately, the practitioner may use a source document other than bank statements when selecting the deposit dates for testing, such as a cash collection log, daily revenue report, receipt book, etc. Obtain supporting documentation for each of the 10 deposits and: - a) Observe that receipts are sequentially pre-numbered. - Results: No exceptions were noted as a result for the above listed procedures. - b) Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip. - Results: No exceptions were noted as a result for the above listed procedures. - c) Trace the deposit slip total to the actual deposit per the bank statement. - Results: No exceptions were noted as a result for the above listed procedures. - d) Observe the deposit was made within one business day of receipt at the collection location (within one week if the depository is more than 10 miles from the collection location or the deposit is less than \$100 and the cash is stored securely in a locked safe or drawer). - Results: No exceptions were noted as a result for the above listed procedures. - e) Trace the actual deposit per the bank statement to the general ledger. - Results: No exceptions were noted as a result for the above listed procedures.
+Observe the bond or insurance policy for theft was enforced during the fiscal period. - Results: No exceptions were noted as a result for the above listed procedures. - 7.
+Randomly select two deposit dates for each of the 5 bank accounts selected for procedure #3 under "Bank Reconciliations" above (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day).
+Alternately, the practitioner may use a source document other than bank statements when selecting the deposit dates for testing, such as a cash collection log, daily revenue report, receipt book, etc. Obtain supporting documentation for each of the 10 deposits and: - a.
+Observe that receipts are sequentially pre-numbered. - Results: No exceptions were noted as a result for the above listed procedures. - b.
+Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip. - Results: No exceptions were noted as a result for the above listed procedures. - c.
+Trace the deposit slip total to the actual deposit per the bank statement. - Results: No exceptions were noted as a result for the above listed procedures.